Today I’m going to show you how to build your own cheap and easy Smart Home from scratch.

 A smart light switch is like your standard light switch, except it never has an off state.

 Pressing off on the switch will simply dim it till there’s no light but there is still an electrical current.

 Adding to this, it’s network-enabled which means you can control it from your smart hub, phone, and virtual assistant.

 What can a smart light switch do?

-Smart light switches are awesome, even if a little expensive, they let you control the devices you allocate in your home via your voice, smartphone app or the wall switch.
-I use mine to control the lighting in my living room, hallway, bedroom and the backboard on my bed as you can see below:
+Smart light switches are awesome, even if a little expensive, they let you control the devices you allocate in your home via your voice, smartphone app, or wall switch.
+I use mine to control the lighting in my living room, hallway, bedroom, and the backboard on my bed as you can see below:

 View this post on Instagram

-Here are some of my favourite features of Smart Light Switches:
+Here are some of my favorite features of Smart Light Switches:

 - Wi-Fi integration really does make it a smart home